Courses of Study

 The Moderate Disabilities Program offers three courses of study:

 Individuals completing this Certificate fulfill the Massachusetts Department of Elementary and Secondary Education requirements for Initial Licensure as Teacher of Students with Moderate Disabilities.
-The Certificate offers matriculated students a 27-credit sequence of course work, including 75 hours of monitored pre-practicum field-based experience and a minimum semester-long supervised practicum (including at least 75 hours in an inclusive setting).
-The Initial License is valid for five years.
-Certificate courses are also part of the M.Ed.
-Leading to Successive Licensure in Moderate Disabilities.
+The Certificate offers matriculated students a 27-credit sequence of course work, including 75 hours of monitored pre-practicum field-based experience, and a minimum semester-long supervised practicum (including hours in an inclusive setting).

-This Master's degree program will prepare individuals who are not seeking teacher licenses, but are interested in gaining knowledge and skills in working with students with mild to moderate disabilities.
+This Master's degree program is suitable for individuals who are not seeking teacher licenses, but are interested in gaining knowledge and skills in working with students with mild to moderate disabilities.